-I have to cut up my own chicken wings all the time because I cut up whole chickens from the grocery store on the regular.
+I have to cut up my own chicken wings all the time because I cut up whole chickens from the grocery store all the time.

 You can now go ahead and discard the wing tip.
 Some might save it for chicken stock, but you really need a lot of them to make it worthwhile.

-I treat these a bit the same as removing the wing tip.
-Pull the wingette from the drum and follow it down to the joint.
+- Pull the wingette from the drumette so that it looks like a “V” and follow it down to the joint.

 If this type of thing comes easy to you then you might also want to check out my post on how to debone a chicken thigh.